anforsm/discord-reskin/README.md

 Small Discord reskin I made.
-Removes unnecessary elements, and rounds some corner to stay consistent with discords other design elements.
+Removes unnecessary elements, and rounds some corners to stay consistent with Discord's other design elements.

 Before